Namehashing

 Namehashing is an algorithm that converts a domain name in a classical format (like www.example.crypto

-) to ERC-721 token id.
+) to ERC-721 token ID.
 All .crypto

 contracts accept a domain name as a method argument in the form of an ERC-721 token.
 Namehashing is defined as a part of the EIP-137 standard.
 See the standard for a text description of the algorithm.